 Understanding the Commercial Potential of Your Invention

 Above all, obtaining a patent is a decision based on good business.
-Not considering the associated fees of an attorney and the costs of specialized patent renderings, it generally costs about $1500 to file and receive a patent from the U.S. Patent and Trademark Office.
-Before putting forth the resources and energy to fill out a patent application, first get an understanding of the market you’re seeking to enter in order to ascertain the benefits of filing a patent.
+Not considering the associated fees of an attorney and the costs of specialized patent renderings, it generally costs about $1,500 to file and receive a patent from the USPTO.
+Before putting forth the resources and energy to fill out a patent application, get an understanding of the market you’re seeking to enter to ascertain the benefits of filing a patent.

 How Much Does It Cost to Obtain a Patent?

 Ascertaining the costs of a patent includes consideration of the technology used.
-The first step to understanding related costs is grasp that a patent for an invention means you’ve created something distinct and new.
-Patent law is complex and there are many provisions that can challenge the idea of newness or distinctness when it comes to your invention.
-The Supreme Court of the United States, along with the U.S. Federal Court of Appeals and the USPTO, there are many more guidelines and enforced regulations about filing unique patents.
+The first step to understanding related costs is to grasp that a patent for an invention means you’ve created something distinct and new.
+Patent law is complex, and there are many provisions that can challenge the idea of newness or distinctness when it comes to your invention.
+The Supreme Court of the United States, along with the U.S. Federal Court of Appeals and the USPTO, all have many more guidelines and enforce regulations about filing unique patents.

-Of course, inventors can still obtain a patent, and the advent of technology has facilitated some of the process that might’ve been more time-inefficient a decade ago.
+Of course, inventors can still obtain a patent, and the advancement of technology has facilitated some of the processes that might’ve been more time consuming a decade ago.
 However, patenting an invention is no longer as affordable as it once was.
 Before obtaining a patent, have an in-depth conversation about the foreseeable costs of preparing and filing an application for a patent.

 If you need help with getting a patent on your own, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.